During a flight or deep-sea diving, Do you ever feel pressure in your ear? If yes, then what is the reason behind?

 Most of the ear pressure results from the eustachian tube.
-Giving attention to your body signals help in identifying the causes at an early stage.
+Giving attention to your body signals helps in identifying the causes at an early stage.

-One of the main cause of Ear barotrauma or building of ear pressure is the blockage or obstruction of the Eustachian tube.
+One of the main causes of ear barotrauma or building of ear pressure is the blockage or obstruction of the Eustachian tube.
 This tube helps in restoring the equilibrium during the time when pressure changes.
 As a result of rapid changes in the surrounding air pressure or high atmospheric pressure, the eustachian tube opening closes.
 Therefore symptoms develop a change in pressure.

 - Underwater water sports or scuba diving,

 - Driving in mountains.

 When driving through mountains or getting involved in elevated activities.
-Therefore, air is unable to reach your middle ear, as the eustachian tube is closed.
+Therefore, the air is unable to reach your middle ear, as the eustachian tube is closed.

 This causes the eardrum to bulge because of the lower pressure in the middle ear as compared to the pressure in the outer surrounding.
 This can cause ear pain and sometimes additional injuries.